rkayman/funswift/README.md

 ## Curry

-In functional programming its very common to have functions that takes one value and returns a value, thats the. actuall definition of a function.
-Functions that takes several values are often curried so they can be partially applied.
-Funswift has some overloads of curry to help out with that.
+In functional programming its very common to have functions that takes one argument and return a value, that's the actual definition of a function.
+Functions that take several arguments are often curried so they can be partially applied.
+Funswift has some overloads of curry to help transform functions with multiple arguments into a function with one argument.

+NOTE: Official currying and partial application was deprecated in an earlier version of Swift.

-***Example of currying.***
+***Example of currying***

 ```swift
 func takesTwo(first: Int, second: Int) -> Int // (Int, Int) -> Int